Superstate Quantum Mechanics: Introduction

 The mapping operators $\mathcal{U}_{jk}$ are $D\times n$ matrices subject to quadratic constraints.
 Our work is not limited to unitary learning; it can be applied to any problem involving quadratic constraints, such as partially unitary learning (\ref{unitarityCond}) for $D<n$, potentially generalized to Kraus operator constraints (\ref{constraintKraussSpur}), and others.
 While the quadratic form of $\mathcal{F}$ (\ref{Fidelity}) restricts the spectrum of problems considered, it also allows a deeper understanding by enabling the formulation of a new algebraic problem that generalizes the eigenvalue problem, and the construction of a hierarchy of solutions.
 Finally, we present an attempt to generalize the non-stationary Schr\"{o}dinger equation.
 The key similarity with traditional quantum mechanics is that both stationary and non-stationary problems involve the same operator used to construct the quadratic form: $H_{jk}$ in (\ref{FHamiltonian}) and $S_{jk;j^{\prime}k^{\prime}}$ in (\ref{Fidelity}).
 The superoperator $S_{jk;j^{\prime}k^{\prime}}$ serves as an analogue of the Hamiltonian $H_{ij}$.

 The main computational motivation of this work lies in machine learning and artificial intelligence, where problems with quadratic constraints naturally arise.
-A possible limiting factor in the application of our theory lies in the requirement that the objective function (fidelity) be quadratic in form for the algebraic approach to be applicable.
-We discuss these difficulties below.
+A limiting factor in the application of our theory lies in the requirement that the objective function (fidelity) be quadratic in form for the algebraic approach to be applicable.
+In \cite{belov2026semidefinitePRE}, we showed that the most general form of the fidelity to which the theory can be applied is a ratio of two quadratic forms in the Kraus operators ${B}_{jk;s}$ (\ref{KrausOperator}):

+For a unitary quantum channel (CPTP with Kraus rank one $N_s=1$), the numerator reduces to (\ref{Fidelity}), while the denominator is equal to the sum (\ref{unitarityCondSimplified}) of all diagonal constraint elements in (\ref{constraintKraussSpur}).
+This Rayleigh-quotient form of the fidelity allows the reconstruction of even non-TP mappings, including the important case of reconstructing projective operators.
+The modifications required when using the fidelity (\ref{fidelityProjectionsApproximationBBS}) are analogous to the transition from the standard eigenvalue problem $\Ket{H|\psi}=\lambda \Ket{\psi}$ to the generalized eigenvalue problem $\Ket{H|\psi}=\lambda \Ket{Q|\psi}$.
+In this work, we consider the inverse problem from an algebraic perspective, with the goal of obtaining a deeper understanding of the problem itself, for which the use of a quadratic fidelity does not reduce the generality of the results.